caro46/Tetraploid_project/correction_pacbio.md

 21/02/18: producing graph for long insert libraries.
 Will use it on the pacbio long reads already corrected by short/medium libraries to improve correction.
 Using the same parameters as before.
 Most of the pacbio files are now corrected with the short/medium insert libraries (files `002` and `007` are the last ones running).

+27/02: now almost all the pacbio reads have been also corrected by the long insert short reads.
+All of the runs have been submitted using `--nodes=1`, `--ntasks-per-node=8` for `--time=4-00:00:00` and `--mem=100gb`. `001`, `004`, `005` finished in a little bit less than 2 days, `003` in 2 days and 8h.
+The last 4 pacbio reads files should be done tomorrow in theory.

 ## *k* choice

 From LoRDEC [FAQ](http://www.lirmm.fr/~rivals/lordec/FAQ/#orgheadline38):